 Philadelphia jury awards $25,200,000 to Navy Machinist and family

 James Baccus was exposed to asbestos during his time serving as a machinist in the Navy and when he worked in the same capacity for American Synthetic Rubber Company in Kentucky.
 He was diagnosed with malignant mesothelioma and unfortunately passed away from the disease months later.
 The jury found the defendant “grossly negligent for failure to warn of the dangers of asbestos in reckless disregard of the safety of others.”
-Demetrios Zacharopoulos and Troyce Wolfe were integral parts of the legal team that represented Mr. Baccus’ estate and his family in their asbestos claim.
+Demetrios Zacharopoulos and Troyce Wolf were integral parts of the legal team that represented Mr. Baccus’ estate and his family in their asbestos claim.

 James Baccus v.
 Crane Co., et al., Philadelphia Court of Common Pleas

 Navy Veterans awarded $14,000,000 in consolidated mesothelioma verdict

 Robert Hirschberg, Robert Mattison, and Walter Sorey, all Navy Veterans, suffered from malignant mesothelioma caused by exposure to pumps, valves, gaskets, packing and other equipment components containing asbestos that the men came into contact with while employed at the Philadelphia Naval Shipyard.
 Hirschberg’s service as a boiler tender and Mattison’s and Sorey’s duties as machinists all placed them in direct contact with asbestos-ridden products.
 Lead plaintiffs’ attorney Troyce Wolf along with Demetrios Zacharopoulos were key in obtaining the verdict.

 Hirschberg, Mattison and Sorey v.
 John Crane, et al., Philadelphia Court of Common Pleas

 Jury verdict of $11,200,000 awarded to Pipe Insulator in Texas